SilverGuild/SG_frontend/README.md

 Roughly in priority order:

 1. **Authentication** — user login and session handling on the client, paired with the auth work landing in the backend.
+With auth in place, the server-side layout can read the current user from the session and drop the hardcoded `userId`.
 (Top priority.)
-2. **Interactive character sheets** — full character sheets with inline, editable fields.
+2. **Interactive character sheets** — _in progress._ Finish the editable sheet sections, the create/edit submit flows, and validation-error surfacing from the API layer.
 3. **Formal deployment** — move both apps off GitHub Actions to proper hosting, and switch the API base URL to an environment variable.
 4. **Landing-page animation** — polish the main landing page with motion.